 - People with high blood pressure (hypertension).

-- People with heart and blood vessel (cardiovascular) disease (coronary heart disease, chronic heart failure, peripheral arterial disease and cerebral vascular disease).
+- People with heart and blood vessel (cardiovascular) disease (coronary heart disease, chronic heart failure, peripheral arterial disease and cerebral vascular disease - stroke or TIA).

-- People with complex diseases which may involve the kidneys - for example, systemic lupus erythematosus (this is a disease where a person's immune system attacks and injures the body's own organs and tissues).
+- People with complex diseases which may involve the kidneys - for example, systemic lupus erythematosus (this is a disease where a person's immune system attacks and injures the body's own organs and tissues) or myeloma.

 - People with a family history of kidney failure or a family history of inherited kidney disease.